CBSE Class 12 Chemistry Syllabus 2020-21 (Revised) in PDF format

 Chapter 10 – Haloalkanes and Haloarenes

-Haloalkanes and haloarenes are the hydrocarbons in which one or more hydrogen atoms have been replaced with halogen atoms.
-The primary difference between haloalkanes and haloarenes is that haloalkanes are derived from open-chain hydrocarbons (alkanes) whereas haloarenes are derived from aromatic hydrocarbons.
+Haloalkanes and haloarenes are organic compounds in which one or more hydrogen atoms in hydrocarbons have been replaced by halogen atoms.
+Haloalkanes are derived from open-chain hydrocarbons (alkanes), while haloarenes are derived from aromatic hydrocarbons.

-Ethers are classified based on the group attached to an oxygen atom.
+Ethers, phenols, and alcohols are classified based on the group attached to the oxygen atom.
 Phenols and alcohols are categorized based on two factors:

 - Number of hydroxyl groups present

-- Based on the hybridization of the carbon atom to which the -OH group is attached
+- Hybridization of the carbon atom to which the -OH group is attached

 Chapter 13 – Amines